white woman with shoulder length hair looking into camera

 Contact

-Her articles and book reviews have appeared in NovelStudies in the NovelVictorian Literature and CultureDickens Studies Annual, The Dickens QuarterlyTexas Studies in Language and Literature, Victorian Studies, and RaVon.
-She has contributed to the Oxford Bibliographies On-line, the Oxford Research Encyclopedia of Literature, Victorian Women Novelists and the "Woman Question" (Cambridge University Press), The Encyclopedia of the Novel (Fitzroy Dearborn).
-She is a contributor to the MLA Guide to Teaching Austen’s MANSFIELD PARK and the MLA Guide to Teaching Austen’s PERSUASION, and author of the introductions to reprints of Oliver Twist (Race Point 2015), Emma (Barnes and Noble 2012), The Mystery of Edwin Drood (Barnes and Noble 2012), The Old Curiosity Shop (Barnes and Noble 2009).
+Cohen has published numerous articles and reviews in academic journals, including Dickens Studies Annual, the Journal of Victorian Culture, Novel: A Forum on Fiction, Review of English Studies, Studies in English Literature, Studies in the Novel, Victorian Literature and Culture, and Victorian Studies.
+She is a contributor to the Oxford Bibliographies On-line, the Oxford Research Encyclopedia of Literature, Victorian Women Novelists and the “Woman Question” (Cambridge UP), the Encyclopedia of the Novel (Fitzroy Dearborn), the MLA Guide to Teaching Austen’s Mansfield Park, the MLA Guide to Teaching Austen’s Persuasion, and the forthcoming Routledge Companion to Elizabeth Gaskell.
+She has written introductions to reprints of Oliver Twist (Race Point), Emma (Barnes and Noble), The Mystery of Edwin Drood (Barnes and Noble), and The Old Curiosity Shop (Barnes and Noble).
+In 2022, she served as guest editor for a special issue of the Victorian Popular Fictions Journal focused on the radically inclusive literary markets that inadequate copyright law afforded.